aeonSolutions/AeonLabs-Laboratory-Automation-Smart-24-bit-Hydrostatic-Weight-Scales/README.md

 <br>

-# Smart 24-bit Hydrostatic Weight Scale
+# 24-bit Smart data Acquisiton SDAD for Hydrostatic Weight Measurments

 This 24-bit hydrostatic weight scale is S.D.A.D. compatible and is able to do weight measurments up to 20Kg.